 South Crofty Mine Underground 8: I was so lucky to have so had many South Crofty visits.
 But it’s only looking back now that I realise that I have no pictures of the miners coming off shift.
-Many times I rode the cage, but I was usually knackered and the cameras had been packed up.
+So many times I rode the cage, but I was usually knackered and the cameras had been packed up.
 However, maybe just once would have been nice.
 I guess I always thought Cornwall would have a mine, it’s very sad.

 These are the final images of the Diamond Drills and Drillers.

-Sadly because the intercepts were weak and the drilling was abandoned.
+Sadly because the intercepts were weak the drilling was abandoned.
 The remaining images are all of the same machine at work.
 I have printed every image I have of the machine as they are unique.
 The drill was operated by Paul “Winja” Coppinger whom I still know to this day.

 Paul (Winja) has kindly put together a few words for this page about Diamond Drilling using the VAG Drill Rig:

 Boyles VAG Diamond Drill.
 This drill was used to drill 46mm wide holes, in order to gather cores in a steel barrel.
 This was so the Mine Geologists could establish where the Tin veins were and what values they could expect to get when the area was mined.

 The drill motor contains plastic veins that are turned by forcing compressed air into them at around 100psi.
 The motor is lubricated with rock drill oil, these drills are rated to drill up to 290m holes.
 The core samples are collected in a 3m long barrel where they are then sent to the assay lab for testing for tin content.